FlorianBauer/sila-orchestrator/README.md

 Using the client within the command line:
 ```
 Usage: java -jar orchestrator-client-exec.jar [args]
  -h, --help
 	 Print this help message.
  -v, --version
 	 Print the version number.
  --about, --info
 	 Print some general information about this software.
+ -x <silo file>, --execute <silo file>
+	 Loads and executes the provided silo file.
 ```